 Gold vs Equity Investment in India - Which One Belongs in Your Portfolio?

-Gold and equity are the two most discussed investment assets in India, and for good reason — both have delivered positive real returns over long periods.
-But they operate on entirely different logic.
-Equity creates wealth through corporate earnings growth and compounding.
+Gold and equity are the two most discussed investment assets in India, both having delivered solid real returns over long stretches.
+But they work on completely different logic.
+Equity builds wealth through corporate earnings growth and compounding.
 Gold preserves wealth by hedging against currency depreciation, geopolitical risk, and systemic shocks.
-Understanding where each belongs in a portfolio is more valuable than picking one over the other.
+Knowing where each belongs in a portfolio matters more than picking a winner between them.

-This comparison uses 20-year Indian data to give you the full picture — returns, volatility, taxes, liquidity, and the role each asset plays when markets are stressed.
+This comparison uses 20 years of Indian data to cover the full picture: returns, volatility, taxes, liquidity, and what each asset does when markets get stressed.

 Gold vs Equity at a Glance